-Fortunately almost all airlines will allow a child car seat to be checked in and carried free of charge.
-You might be wise to check with your airline before you go though.
+Fortunately almost all airlines will allow you to check a car seat and for it to be carried free of charge.
+You might be wise to check with your airline before you go through.

-So if you can take yours free of charge then there is little reason not to take it.
-That is apart from the inconvenience of having to carry it of course.
+So if you can take your car seat free of charge then there is little reason not to take it.
+That is apart from the inconvenience of having to carry the car seat of course.

 What if the car seat is lost or damaged?

-If you get to your destination to discover that either the car seat arrives on the baggage carousel, or perhaps doesn’t arrive at all, then you will obviously be upset.
+If you get to your destination to discover that either the car seat arrives on the baggage carousel damaged, or perhaps doesn’t arrive at all, then you will obviously be upset.

 What you should do is find the appropriate airline counter in the baggage hold and inform the staff what has happened.
 They can make attempts to find the car seat if it hasn’t arrived.
 If it is damaged or they cannot locate it then they should complete a lost or damaged baggage claim.